 Customer confusion among the proposed MTI target customers and existing or potential 3PI customers and/or C&S target communities

-Prevention or diminished ability of the MTI and RAcq/C&S programs to meet anticipated efficiency outcomes (potentially including premature reduction or cessation of RAcqs/C&S programs, or loss of post-contract outcomes expected to result from RAcqs)
+Prevention or diminished ability of the MTI and RA/C&S programs to meet anticipated efficiency outcomes (potentially including premature reduction or cessation of RA/C&S programs, or loss of post-contract outcomes expected to result from RA)

-Prevention or diminished ability of the MTI and RAcq/C&S programs to serve a unique market segment
+Prevention or diminished ability of the MTI and RA/C&S programs to serve a unique market segment

 Activities to Encourage Cooperation

 The best outcome for securing maximum cost-effective energy efficiency is for all parties to work together.
-The MT-PA and PAs should set a constructive tone and work to create a collaborative environment, with the full cooperation of parties implementing RAcqs, C&S and MTIs.
+The MTA(s) and PAs should set a constructive tone and work to create a collaborative environment, with the full cooperation of parties implementing RA, C&S and MTIs.
 CPUC rules, guidance and oversight should be designed to promote that environment.

-MT-PAs and PAs will take responsibility to facilitate cooperation between MTI, RAcq and C&S implementers.
+MTA(s) and PAs will take responsibility to facilitate cooperation between MTI, RA and C&S implementers.

-MT-PAs will ensure that MTI proposers and RAcq implementers engage early in the MTI development process, and have frequent opportunities to talk thereafter.
+MTA(s) will ensure that MTI proposers and RA implementers engage early in the MTI development process, and have frequent opportunities to talk thereafter.

 PAs will “seek and pitch the positive.”
-MTIs will be intended to bring new or increased benefits to the market (more product, lower cost, more trained workforce), and generally on a longer timeline than RAcqs or C&S implementation programs (which must focus on keeping costs to a minimum and producing immediate benefits).
-Overlaps should ideally be viewed as “dovetailing” rather than replacing RAcq/C&S programs, and should be shaped accordingly.
+MTIs will be intended to bring new or increased benefits to the market (more product, lower cost, more trained workforce), and generally on a longer timeline than RA or C&S implementation programs (which must focus on keeping costs to a minimum and producing immediate benefits).
+Overlaps should ideally be viewed as “dovetailing” rather than replacing RA/C&S programs, and should be shaped accordingly.

 Selecting MTIs to Enhance Positive and Minimize Negative Overlaps

-The MT-PA should review and select markets to take advantage of synergistic overlaps, and to avoid or minimize negative overlaps, keeping in mind how extensive the overlap will be, the nature and degree of impacts on overall and market segment customer and system benefits, and the likely receptivity of the parties to work together.
+The MTA should review and select markets to take advantage of synergistic overlaps, and to avoid or minimize negative overlaps, keeping in mind how extensive the overlap will be, the nature and degree of impacts on overall and market segment customer and system benefits, and the likely receptivity of the parties to work together.
 These criteria should be in addition to all other desired MT qualities (C-E savings, lasting change, leverage points, etc).

 Identifying & Assessing Overlaps

-The MT-PA, working with the MTI proposer(s) and with relevant PA(s), 3PIs and C&S implementation teams, will:
+The MTA, working with the MTI proposer(s) and with relevant PA(s), 3PIs, and C&S implementation teams, will:

 Identify Potential Conflicts Review potential MTIs and potentially affected 3PI/C&S programs to identify any potential overlaps, including those noted above.